 Anyway, we glazed and drizzled it with balsamic vinegar.
 We had a bottle of fancy, expensive stuff that I’ve been afraid to even open – oh, it was good stuff!
 I’m still a little afraid / hoarding it, but at least I took the first step and used it once!

-Serves 2 as a main course, 4 as an appetizer
+Servings 2as a main dish, or 4 as an appetizer

 Heat oven to 400F, line a baking sheet with parchment paper.

 In a large pan, saute mushrooms, onion, and garlic in olive oil, until the liquid comes out and mushrooms are very soft.
 Add wine, continue to cook until all wine has boiled off.
 Stir in thyme, season with salt and pepper to taste.
 Remove from heat.